CLambert1/virtualecologist/README.md

 A dedicated website is available at
 <https://CLambert1.github.io/simtools>, or by tipping `launch_help()` in
-the console, which will launch the html documentation in your web browser.
+the console, which will launch the locally installed html documentation in your web browser.

 ## Code of Conduct